 The types of veggies are your choice.
 In this version, I used cherry tomatoes, whole mushrooms, red bell pepper, purple onions, and zucchini.
 Yum, yum.

-I used my new Portable Kitchen PK360 for these particular skewers.
+I used my new Portable Kitchen PK360 for these particular skewers, a great appliance to take with me on picnics.
 I’m in love with this grill and you can read our complete review if you’re in the market for one heck of a classy charcoal grill.

 The meat should marinate for at least two hours to pick up the flavors of the spice, but don’t go over six hours or it might get a bit mushy.

 Metal skewers are best, since they’re usually large, won’t burn, and don’t require any advance prep.
 Bamboo skewers can be used as an alternative, but these tend to be more difficult to turn, and need to be soaked in water for at least 30 minutes before using, or overnight for best results.Print

 These tasty lamb and veggie kabobs make for an easy weeknight meal, or a tasty way to make a lot of food for a cookout.

 - 1/2 teaspoon dried thyme